This guide is designed to help you understand the financial aid process from the initial offer through delivery of financial aid.

 State of Illinois Monetary Award Program (MAP)

-The Monetary Award Program (MAP), a grant funded by the State of Illinois, provides need-based grants for qualified undergraduate students pursuing their first baccalaureate degree to help pay for tuition and mandatory fees.
-Independent students must be Illinois residents and parents of dependent students must be Illinois residents who are enrolled at least half time in a degree or certificate program.
+The Monetary Award Program (MAP) grant, funded by the State of Illinois, provides need-based grants for qualified undergraduate students pursuing their first baccalaureate degree to help pay for tuition and mandatory fees.
+Independent students must be Illinois residents and parents of dependent students must be Illinois residents to qualify.

 Military & Veterans Benefits

 All students wishing to use any veteran’s or military benefits must complete a UIS Request for Veteran Program Benefits form each semester.
-You can access the form by going to the Financial Assistance web page and clicking on Financial Aid Resources and selecting Financial Aid Forms.
+You can access the form by going to the Financial Assistance web page and selecting Financial Aid Forms.

 Please visit Veteran Benefits for more information.